 The Animal Science pathway will expose students to animal science concepts, general agriculture, and related career options.
 Students will have experiences in various areas including animal anatomy, physiology, behavior, nutrition, and reproduction.
 Students will explore hands-on projects and activities to learn the characteristics of animal science and work on major projects and problems similar to those that animal science specialists face in their respective careers.

-The Plan and Environmental Science pathway will expose students to the management of agricultural lands in an economically productive and ecologically sustainable way.
+The Plant and Environmental Science pathway will expose students to the management of agricultural lands in an economically productive and ecologically sustainable way.
 Students in this pathway will investigate how to sustainably manage agricultural ecosystems using best practices in environmental science, soil science, plant science, integrated pest management, rangeland management, and more.